 Best Ways to Enjoy This Apple Tart

 This apple tart is light and delicious when eaten on its own, but is also amazing a la mode with a scoop of vanilla ice cream on the side.
-You could do with fresh whipped cream or crème fraîche too.
+You could do it with fresh whipped cream or crème fraîche too.

 Here is another tip, you can make this tart ahead of time and set it aside.
 Simply reheat in a low oven temp before serving!

-How to Store the Leftover Apple Tart
+How to Store the Leftovers

 Wrap the tart in aluminum foil (I keep them individually packed for a later snack) and put in a freezer bag.
 Store in the freezer for up to a month.
 Reheat the frozen tart (do not defrost) in the oven or oven toaster before you enjoy.